elliottback/thttpd/README.md

 # Sample Usage

-Here is a sample dockerfile that runs a site on port `81` in the same folder:
+Here is a sample dockerfile that runs a static site (index.html, etc, in the same folder) on port `81`:

 ```dockerfile
 # Please specify the appropriate version of alpine!